enes-plt/Database-Development-for-Shoppers-Drug-Marts/README.md

 To start fresh, you can drop all existing tables, then select "Create all tables" to initialize the database structure.

-The "Populate all tables" option fills the tables with sample data for testing purposes.
+"Populate all tables" option fills the tables with sample data for testing purposes.

-The "Query All Tables" feature runs some predefined advanced queries and displays their results.
+"Query All Tables" feature runs some predefined advanced queries and displays their results.

-Choosing "Show all Tables" will display the current tables in the database.
+"Show all Tables" will display the current tables in the database.

-The "Run Custom Query" feature lets you enter and execute a valid SQL query directly in the input field.
+"Run Custom Query" feature lets you enter and execute a valid SQL query directly in the input field.

-The "Drop all Tables" option removes all database tables.
+"Drop all Tables" option removes all database tables.

-Finally, "Exit" closes the application.
+"Exit" closes the application.

 Below are examples of SQL queries that can be used with the custom query feature (note: cx_Oracle syntax does not require semicolons at the end):